julianhecker/PolyGEE/README.md

 scal: scale parameter to scale the estimated LD matrices
 bivar: set this to 0 at the moment
 ld_score_dim: set this to 1 at the moment
 file_lengths: a file with 23 rows, 0 in the first 0, describing the number of SNPs for the haplotypes for each chromosome.
-The file corresponding to the 1000 Genomes data is in the figshare repository
+An example file corresponding to the 1000 Genomes data is in the figshare repository.
+It is called "lengths_hap".

 file_haps: a file with 22 rows, describing the file location for each chromosome-haplotype file.
+An example file is "files_hap" in the figshare repository.

 format of the input file: